AnneLivia/ResperSystem/README.md

 # Resper System
 ## Introduction
-App that allows people who work at UFPA book a room for events or workshops.
+App that allows to insert rooms from a space and book a space for a meet or something.

+## Images from the app

 OBS: App under development by [Anne Livia - UFPA](https://github.com/AnneLivia) and [Marcos Fernando - UFPA](https://github.com/Marcos-Fernando)